TZacksEG/3commas-Smart-Trades-helpers/README.md

 **Default RR is 1 to 2.4 RR so you lose 1 dollar to earn $2.4**

+**BOTH OF the script will Breakeven when first Tp is Reached to secure your Profit **

 there are 2 different scripts
 * **Smart_Trade_fixed_TPs.py** buys or sell at **MARKET PRICE**